hurenjun/EmbeddingAnomalyDetection/README.md

 ## network file
 first line: n m (#nodes & #edges)

-following m lines: s t (end points of an edge)
+following m lines: s t (end points of an edge) (The indices of nodes start with 0.
+Only one edge of each node pair needs to be included in the edge list.)

 ## ground-truth of anomalies
 If networks have ground-truth of anomalies, the filename of the ground-truth should by [filename]-anomaly.txt